Stuycs-K/finalproject-10-buff-otto-shore-constanza-tong-janet/Presentation.md

 # Audio Steganography

+We decided to implement a Least Significant Bit (LSB) audio steganography program for our final project.
+Steganography, the art of hiding information within other, seemingly innocent information, was something we all found interesting when taking this class.
+Completing the image processing assignment got us even more interested in the field, and we chose to write an audio version as well.
+Our program focused on lsb steganography.
+It analyzed the least significant bits - the last bit of each byte - in an audio file, compiling them all to create a hidden message.
+Although you can see these changes on a computer, to the human ear the audio sounds virtually the same, making this an extremely effective method of concealing the existence of messages.
+We were also fascinated by a spectrogram, altered to show a message, of an audio track which we were shown in class.
+We created spectrograms like this for our audio files, in order to see what the altered tracks look like, in addition to hearing what they sound like.

 **Audio Steganography**: the act of hiding secret messages in audio files

 ### Least Significant Bit (LSB) Insertion